What are hemorrhoids? How long do hemorrhoids last if untreated?

 - Prolonged sitting on the toilet may increase pressure within the hemorrhoid blood vessels.

 - Colon cancer

 - Spinal cord injury and lack of erect posture

 Everyone has hemorrhoids.

 What are symptoms and signs of hemorrhoids?

-External hemorrhoids can cause problems, however, when blood clots inside them.
+External hemorrhoids can cause problems, however, when there are blood clots inside them.
 This is referred to as thrombosis.
 Thrombosis of such a hemorrhoid causes an anal lump that is very painful, tender, and often requires medical attention.

 Hemorrhoids are the most common cause of rectal and anal complaints.
-The most common complaint symptoms are:
+The most common complaint symptoms are